 Andrew has worked across risk management and regulatory compliance in executive and consultant roles covering wholesale and investment banking and consumer finance, with experience founded within IT, business consultancy and software services.

-He is change and transformation specialist working in Programme Director and COO-practitioner roles with over 35 years’ experience delivering critical business and technology transformation initiatives with leading global financial institutions., with a deep understanding of front-to-back risk management practices, processes and controls as well as associated quantitative principles and methods; spanning across traded market, credit/counterparty and operational risk.
+He is a change and transformation specialist working in Programme Director and COO-practitioner roles with over 35 years’ experience delivering critical business and technology transformation initiatives with leading global financial institutions, with a deep understanding of front-to-back risk management practices, processes and controls as well as associated quantitative principles and methods, spanning across traded market, credit/counterparty and operational risk.